Book Studies

 For more information, contact: cmorrison@includemepa.org or jmacsisak@includemepa.org

-Registering will save you a seat.
-Include your mailing address so we can send you the books/activity box.
-Before our first meeting, you will receive an email with the Zoom link we’ll use to join in every week.
+Registering will save your child a seat.
+Include your mailing address so we can send you the book/activity box!
+Before our first meeting, you will receive an email detailing how to log in to the google classroom, and the zoom link we’ll use to join in every week.
+Audio recordings will be available in the Google Classroom.

 Questions?
 Contact Celia at cmorrison@includemepa.org and Jennifer at jmacsisak@includemepa.org.

-Join us Wednesdays at 6:30 pm starting January 11th, 2023 for our newest middle years pick for Disability Acceptance through Literature!
-The groups will meet weekly via Zoom.
-All learners ages 8 – 16 are welcome!
-Registering will save you a seat.
-Include your mailing address so we can send you the book/activity box.
-Before our first meeting, you will receive an email detailing how to log in to the Google classroom, and the Zoom link we’ll use to join in every week.
+Registering will save your teen a seat.
+Include your mailing address so we can send you the book/activity box!
+Before our first meeting, you will receive an email detailing how to log in to the google classroom, and the Zoom link we’ll use to join in every week.
 Audio recordings will be available in the Google Classroom.

 Questions?
 Contact Celia at cmorrison@includemepa.org and Jennifer at jmacsisak@includemepa.org.